We've finally reached our first beta. Please ensure you are using our DNS server.

 dig @<town-os-ip> example.com

-If ads.doubleclick.net returns a blocked response, rolodex is working and ad blocking is active for your network.
+If example.com resolves correctly, rolodex is working and handling DNS for your network.

 DNS Flow